sdnorm/active_rabbit/README.md

+**This is custom fork of ActiveRabbit.
+It is not the original repository.**

 # ActiveRabbit

 A comprehensive application monitoring and error tracking platform built with Rails 8.2, featuring real-time monitoring, performance analytics, and intelligent alerting.